Hassan Hajjaj

-Hassan Hajjaj (born 1961), is a Moroccan contemporary artist and photographer who lives and works between London, United Kingdom, and Marrakech, Morocco.
+Hassan Hajjaj (born 1961), is a Moroccan contemporary artist and photographer.
+He lives and works between London, United Kingdom, and Marrakesh, Morocco.
 He is known for his portrait photographs.

 Early life

 Hajjaj was born in Larache, Morocco in 1961.

 Career

 Hajjaj's first feature-length film, Karima: A Day in the Life of a Henna Girl, premiered at the Los Angeles County Museum of Art in May 2015.
 The film takes viewers into the world of one Hajjaj's most iconic series, Kesh Angels, depicting the henna girls of Marrakesh.

 Hassan Hajjaj: My Rock Stars was exhibited at the Memphis Brooks Museum of Art in 2016.
 The film was shown at Art Basel in Basel, Switzerland in June 2015, curated by Cairo-based film curator and lecturer Maxa Zoller.

 The exhibition Hassan Hajjaj: La Caravane opened in London's Somerset House on 5 October 2017, his first solo show in the city in seven years.

-Hajjaj paid tribute to fellow Moroccan celebrities in “My Maroc Stars”.
+Hajjaj paid tribute to fellow Moroccan celebrities in "My Maroc Stars".
 The work featured artists, singers and designers such as Hindi Zahra, Dizzy DROS, Yassine Morabite, and many others.

-One of Hajjaj’s most famous works include Kesh Angels (2010), a photograph of five veiled women from Marrakech, Morocco, as they sit on motorbikes stationed in front of the Theatre Royal.
+One of Hajjaj’s most famous works include Kesh Angels (2010), a photograph of five veiled women from Marrakesh, Morocco, as they sit on motorbikes stationed in front of the Theatre Royal.
 In Hajjaj's photograph, the women are adorned with colorful, heart-shaped sunglasses and striped socks, as the edited graphic pattern of repeating upside-down red food cans lines the border.

 Hajjaj was commissioned by Vogue to shoot a series of photographs of pop singer Billie Eilish for the cover of their March 2020 magazine.
 In Hajjaj’s cover, the singer sports a Gucci jacket and necklace, as she poses against a colorful patterned backdrop, for which the self-taught photographer is known.
 The magazine issue also included other photos shot by Hajjaj, including one where Eilish wore a blazer made from the flag of Casablanca football club, Wydad AC.
-Eilish was dressed in Hajjaj’s clothing label Andy Wahloo, and is shown posing in front of a decorative straw rug that is commonly found in North Africa.
+Eilish was dressed in Hajjaj's clothing label Andy Wahloo, and is shown posing in front of a decorative straw rug that is commonly found in North Africa.